xstarkit/kynreverb/README.md

          - -13: amplitude of FT of the relative reflection
          - -14: phase of FT of the relative reflection
-         - -15: amplitude  for the relative reflection divided by amplitude in the reference energy band defined by par31 and par32
+         - -15: amplitude  for the relative reflection divided by amplitude in the reference energy band defined by par31 and par32 (rebinning here is done in real and imaginary parts first and then the amplitudes are computed)
-         - -16: lag for the relative reflection with respect to reference energy band defined by par31 and par32
+         - -16: lag for the relative reflection with respect to reference energy band defined by par31 and par32 (rebinning here is done in real and imaginary parts first and then the lags are computed)
+         - -17: amplitude  for the relative reflection divided by amplitude in the reference energy band defined by par31 and par32 (rebinning here is done in amplitudes directly)
+         - -18: lag for the relative reflection with respect to reference energy band defined by par31 and par32 (rebinning here is done in lags directly)
          - 11: real part of FT including primary radiation
          - 12: imaginary part of FT including primary radiation
          - 13: amplitude of FT including primary radiation
          - 14: phase of FT including primary radiation
-         - 15: amplitude including the primary radiation divided by amplitude in the reference energy band defined by par31 and par32
+         - 15: amplitude including the primary radiation divided by amplitude in the reference energy band defined by par31 and par32 (rebinning here is done in real and imaginary parts first and then the amplitudes are computed)
-         - 16: lag diluted by primary radiation with respect to reference energy band defined by par31 and par32
+         - 16: lag diluted by primary radiation with respect to reference energy band defined by par31 and par32 (rebinning here is done in real and imaginary parts first and then the lags are computed)
+         - 17: amplitude including the primary radiation divided by amplitude in the reference energy band defined by par31 and par32 (rebinning here is done in amplitudes directly)
+         - 18: lag diluted by primary radiation with respect to reference energy band defined by par31 and par32 (rebinning here is done in lags directly)
      * **par36 ... nthreads**
        - how many threads should be used for computations
      * **par37 ... norm**